tuutti/sendwithus/README.md

 See `\Drupal\sendwithus\Resolver\Variable\SystemVariableCollector` and `\Drupal\sendwithus\Resolver\Variable\UserVariableCollector`.

-To define custom variable replacements, create a new `sendwithus.variable.collector` service:
+To define a custom variable replacements, create a new `sendwithus.variable.collector` service:

 **yourmodule.services.yml**:
 ```yaml